zapier/zapier-platform/docs/cli.md

 To add input data, use the `--inputData` flag.
 The input data can come from the command directly, a file, or stdin.
 See **EXAMPLES** below.

-The following are the current limitations and may be supported in the future:
+The following are current limitations and may be supported in the future:

 - `zapier invoke auth start` to help you initialize the auth data in `.env`

 - `zapier invoke auth refresh` to refresh the auth data in `.env`

+- Hook triggers, including REST hook subscribe/unsubscribe

 - Line items